-Sleep disorders: Chronic fatigue can be caused by sleep disorders.
-A sleep study is required if your rest is being disturbed by obstructive sleep apnea, restless legs syndrome or insomnia.
+Chronic fatigue can be caused by sleep disorders.
+The asleep study is required if your rest is being disturbed by obstructive sleep apnea, restless legs syndrome, or insomnia.

-Medical problems: Fatigue is a common symptom in several medical conditions, such as anemia, diabetes and underactive thyroid (hypothyroidism).
+Fatigue is a common symptom in several medical conditions, such as anemia, diabetes, an underactive thyroid (hypothyroidism).
 Lab tests can check your blood for evidence of these ailments.

-Psychiatric problems: Fatigue is also a symptom of numerous mental health problems, such as depression, anxiety, bipolar disorder and schizophrenia.
+Fatigue is also a symptom of numerous mental health problems, such as depression, anxiety, bipolar disorder, and schizophrenia.
 A counselor can help determine if one of these problems is the reason for your fatigue.

 In most cases, symptoms of chronic fatigue syndrome reduce with time.
 However, it may take years for symptoms to subside, and not all symptoms disappear.
 People may recover better if they focus more on what function they can recover than on how much function they have lost.

 Specific symptoms such as pain, depression, and poor sleep are treated.
 The only treatments proven effective for chronic fatigue syndrome itself are cognitive-behavioral therapy and graded exercise.

 Cognitive-behavioral therapy is usually a brief course of psychotherapy aimed at redirecting hidden thoughts that could discourage people and prevent positive outlook and recovery.
 Graded exercise therapy (GET) on the other hand is a physical activity that starts very slowly and gradually increases over time.

 Many people who have chronic fatigue syndrome are also depressed.
 Treating your depression can make it easier for you to cope with the problems associated with chronic fatigue syndrome.
 Low doses of some antidepressants also can help improve sleep and relieve pain.